-- 1. 100 percent of tuition and fees will be refunded if the course is dropped prior to the first class meeting. - Tuition refunds will be calculated on a pro-rata basis, rounded down to the nearest ten percent.
-A pro-rata refund is based on the portion of the period of enrollment that remains on the last recorded day of attendance by the student, up to the 60 percent point in time for the period the student has been charged. - 3.
+- 100 percent of tuition and fees will be refunded if the course is dropped prior to the first class meeting. - A pro rata refund pursuant to section 94919(c) or 94920(d) or 94927 of the Code shall be no less than the total amount owed by the student for the portion of the educational program provided subtracted from the amount paid by the student. - 3.
 After the 60 percent point in time, no refund will be given. - 4.
 Please see the academic term calendar for specific dates. - 5.
 Refund policies for NCMC courses are pursuant to NCMC policies.